 In a Kafka cluster, the broker that serves as the controller manages the states of partitions and replicas, in addition to performing administrative tasks like reassigning partitions.
 With Applications Manager's Kafka monitoring software, you can monitor active controllers to see which broker was the controller when an issue occurred, as well as what the offline partitions count was at the time.
 You can also monitor the broker's log flush latency; the longer it takes to flush logs to a disk, the more the pipeline backs up.
 Applications Manager Kafka monitor will help track under-replicated partitions to see if replication is going as fast as configured.

-With Applications Manager management tool, get a full picture of the network usage on your host and track network throughput or aggregate incoming and outgoing byte rate on your broker topics to understand where potential bottlenecks lie.
+With Applications Manager management tool, monitoring Kafka networks becomes easy.
+Get a full picture of the network usage on your host and track network throughput or aggregate incoming and outgoing byte rate on your broker topics to understand where potential bottlenecks lie.
 Make informed decisions like whether you should enable end-to-end compression of your messages.

 With its powerful fault management system, Applications Manager Kafka management tool procures data on the faults that occur in the system, as well as drilled-down data on the origins of those faults.
 This speeds up the fault analysis and troubleshooting process considerably.
 It's easy to configure thresholds for various performance attributes and raise alarms whenever those thresholds are breached.